-Once it has completed, the computer will reboot automatically.
-You may now remove the installation media (i.e. the stick we gave you).
-When the boot manager (i.e. GRUB) shows up, press the space bar to pause the countdown.
-You may now proceed to 6.
+Once the process has completed, the computer will ask you to reboot.
+Proceed, the system will then ask you to remove the installation media (e.g. the stick we gave you).
+Unplug it and press Enter to complete the reboot.
+When the boot manager (GRUB or rEFInd) shows up, press Space to pause the countdown.
+Then, proceed to the section 6.
 Testing in this guide.